 Shiatsu is Developed

-In 1912, a gifted seven-year old boy the name of Tokujiro Namikoshi healed his mother rheumatism using only finger, hand, and palm massage techniques that he had developed on his own.
+In 1912, a gifted seven-year old boy by the name of Tokujiro Namikoshi healed his mother's rheumatism using massage techniques that he had developed on his own.
 Over the next few years, he continued to practice this form of massage, until eventually being arrested for practicing massage without a license.

 At the suggestion of his brother, Namikoshi sought formal training in Amna and earned his license in 1925.
 Overtime, he gradually refined his original massage techniques and combined it with techniques from Amna to create modern-Shiatsu.
 Before long, Namikoshi opened a massage clinic in his home town of Hokkaido, Japan.